LucianoBestia/dodrio_multi_component/README.md

 Things are changing fast.
 This is the situation on 2019-05-16.
 LucianoBestia
+2019-05-17 copied the dodrio code from GitHub, to have new features - RenderContext
 # dodrio_multi_component
 How to use dodrio vdom with multiple components?
 The components must be reusable and cacheable.
 Think about Header and Footer.